 On the other hand, cold therapy can help with inflammation of pain.
 You can even alternate both hot and cold if you want.

-So, what’s the best pillow for pinched nerve in neck?
+So, what’s the best pillow for pinched nerve in neck in 2020?

 The right pillow can alleviate the pain and discomfort that you feel when you have a pinched nerve in the neck.

-For this, I recommend highly recommend the Mediflow Waterbase Pillow.
+For this, I recommend the highly-rated Mediflow Waterbase Pillow.
 You can adjust the firmness and thickness of the pillow by increasing or decreasing the amount of water that you add.
 You can also pick what kind of fill you want for maximum comfort and support.

-Your second best option is the Sleep Innovations Memory Foam Contour Pillow.
+Your second best pillow for a pinched nerve is the Sleep Innovations Memory Foam Contour Pillow.
 Its material, memory foam, along with its contoured shape, will give you the support that you need when you’re suffering from neck pain.